 See Their Time Limits

-As said before, training packages are divided into sessions, but you better ask the time limit for each session.
+As said before, training packages are divided into sessions, but you better ask about the time limit for each session.
 It means if there are 50 sessions, they usually won’t show up daily, so you need to adjust the sessions during each month.
-A session can be anywhere from 30 minutes to 1-2 hour or more.
+A session can be anywhere from 30 minutes to 1-2 hours or more.